Synvox/seo/dentistfairfieldca.com/src/posts/reviews-from-patients.md

 Everyone at the office is friendly and helpful in every way.
 I had a great experience as a new patient.
 Prices are reasonable and options in which to solve specific issues are explained in detail !
 Just flat out great people with great vibes !!
 Thanks again guys for the new smile :) !! -Rashaad A.

 I am extremely happy and satisfied!
 Dr Warner did a great job and no words can explain how happy and thankful I am.
 Thanks to Kristin for filling me in on that same day.
 Everyone is Professional, courteous, and friendly staff made me feel like family!
 I would highly recommend this place.- M S

+I have gone here since a kid and it has always been a pleasant experience!
+Dr. Warner and his staff are friendly and know what they are doing.
+Thank you for all you do! - Lexi A.